2006 Portuguese presidential election: Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
 In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

 According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
 If no candidate gets this majority there will take place a second round between the two most voted candidates.

 Candidates

-Thirteen citizens sought election officially, but only six gathered the 7,500 signatures required under the constitution to be a candidate in the poll:
+Thirteen citizens sought election officially, but only six gathered the 7,500 signatures required under the constitution to be a candidate in the poll.
+All the candidates except for Cavaco Silva are considered to be from the Portuguese political left.